mithurssan/MVC_With_Database/README.md

    - `/people` - Return a list of people
    - `/people/:id` - Get the details of a specific person
    - `/wrongs/:id` - Get the details of a specific wrong
+   - `/stats` - Return a summary of all the wrongs in the database
+   - `/stats/:id` - Return a summary of all the wrongs related to a specific person

 - POST
    - `/people` - Add a new person to the database